 Navigate to the Content Transfer wizard and select the migration set for which you want to perform the top-up extraction.
 Click Extract to start the top-up extraction.

 The Migration Set extraction dialog box displays.
-Click on Extract.
+Click Extract.

 You should disable the Overwrite staging container during extraction option.

-Once you have learned Extracting Content from Source in Content Transfer Tool, you are now ready to learn the Ingestion Process in Content Transfer Tool.
-See Ingesting Content into Target to learn how to ingest your migration set from the Content Transfer Tool.
+After you have learned Extracting Content from Source in Content Transfer Tool, you are now ready to learn the Ingestion Process in Content Transfer Tool.
+See Ingesting Content into Target where you can learn how to ingest your migration set from the Content Transfer Tool.